All Episodes

 I say that so much, but it's so true.

-So it all worked out exactly as we knew it would work out here yesterday after uh making the story one of national significance.
+So it all worked out exactly as we knew it would work out here yesterday after making the story one of national significance.

-Uh 20th anniversary this Friday of the annual radio thon.
+We have our annual cur-a-thon 20th anniversary this Friday of the annual radiothon.

-And uh, you know, last year we were in the midst of a giant economic downturn.
+And, you know, last year we were in the midst of a giant economic downturn.

-A recession was kicked in in full gear, unemployment was mounting.
+The recession was kicked in full gear.

 Every year we have exceeded the money raised a previous year.